J.L. Simmons Non-Profit PR Grant 2018

 Examples of PR Grant Deliverables/Features:

-- Twelve (12) free press release announcements issued regionally or nationally via Send2Press Newswire (value per release $200).
-Ideally this would be once per month, but could be accelerated prior to a major annual event (such as 2 items one month, none the next, etc.)
+• Twelve (12) free press release announcements issued regionally or nationally via Send2Press Newswire (value per release $200).
+Ideally this would be once per month, but could be accelerated prior to a major annual event (such as 2 items one month, none the next, etc.).

-- Social media marketing campaign with each announcement ($99 value).
+• Social media marketing campaign with each announcement ($99 value).

-- Free additional announcement issued identifying the charity has won a PR Grant, with overview of the organization without any specific news needed; written by Neotrope staff (View Example).
+• Free additional announcement issued identifying the charity has won a PR Grant, with overview of the organization without any specific news needed; written by Neotrope staff (View Example).

 Grant recipients must have a point person to take charge of the services offered, and will require direct involvement and content/news development to gain the most benefit from the grant.
 “Lazy” organizations which sit back and expect everything to be done for them, or who don’t follow up or self-manage their program, will likely lose the benefits of this grant program’s deliverables.

-Important Notes: Neotrope will not act as the PR firm (agency of record) for the grant winner, nor will Neotrope compose all releases for grant winner (content advice and editing/tune-ups will be provided at no cost).
+Neotrope will not act as the PR firm (agency of record) for the grant winner, nor will Neotrope compose all releases for grant winner (content advice and editing/tune-ups will be provided at no cost).

 Who May Apply for a Grant

-So-called “not for profit” organizations – not recognized by the IRS as a 501(c)3 charity – are not eligible for this program.
+So-called “not for profit” organizations – not recognized by the IRS as a 501(c)(3) charity – are not eligible for this program.

 Neotrope is providing this grant program as part of our corporate social responsibility efforts to assist those organizations “doing good” in what small way we can.
-Neotrope may, at its sole descretion, additionally choose other charities who don’t apply this year, have applied in prior years, or catch our interest locally, in addition to the chosen applicants, for this year’s overall program.
+Neotrope may, at its sole discretion, additionally choose other charities who don’t apply this year, have applied in prior years, or catch our interest locally, in addition to the chosen applicants, for this year’s overall program.

-Additionally, all applicants, whether given grants or not, are immediately eligible for 30% off all Send2Press® Newswire services (discount code for non-profits provided upon request; discount limited to 10% for certain “Premium” programs due to partial outsourcing to strategic partners including PRNewswire®).
+Additionally, all applicants, whether given grants or not, are immediately eligible for 25% off all Send2Press® Newswire services (discount code for non-profits provided upon request; discount limited to 10% for certain “Premium” programs due to partial outsourcing to strategic partners including PRNewswire®).